MichielKeijts/my-aia/includes/definitions/Readme.txt

 Use of this folder
 --------------------------------------------------------------------------------
-All files in this folder are default Taxonomies and are only used for installation.
+All files in this folder are default settings like default Taxonomies and are only used for installation.
 No more and no less.